adamMartin23/CS4928-CafePOS/README.md

 ### Extensibility
 To add a new discount type (e.g., `HolidayDiscount`), implement `DiscountPolicy` and inject it into `PricingService`.
 No changes to existing classes are required.

+### Layering vs Partitioning

+For this project we chose a Layered Monolith rather than partitioning into multiple services.
+The layered approach (Presentation → Application → Domain → Infrastructure) keeps dependencies clear and enforces separation of concerns, but still allows us to run everything in a single process.
+This makes the system easier to reason about, test, and evolve during development.
+A monolith avoids the overhead of service boundaries, network calls, and deployment complexity, which would be disproportionate for a small student project.
+It also ensures that features like checkout, pricing, and receipt formatting can be demonstrated quickly without needing distributed infrastructure.

+Looking ahead, there are natural seams that could be partitioned into separate services.
+Payments are a clear candidate, since they often integrate with external providers and require stronger isolation.
+Notifications (e.g., sending receipts or delivery updates) could also be split off, as they are asynchronous and loosely coupled.
+If we were to evolve into a multi‑service architecture, connectors would be defined explicitly: domain events via an event bus or message queue, and REST APIs for synchronous calls between services.
+For now, keeping everything layered in one monolith is the simplest way to deliver functionality while still preparing for future evolution.